PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 07:11:54
+Last updated: 2024-04-08 07:12:29
-Random Quote: Ted, your throwing your life away.
-This girl is blinding you with her shiny hair and her boob-shaped boobs! - Barney Stinson
+Random Quote: What is dead may never die, but rises again, harder and stronger  -  Words of the Drowned God